iLoveGachimuchi/js-command-line/README.md

 # js-command-line
-Js command line.
-Clean look the dog shit created for to pump over it skills on js. but it work
+It a clean look the dog shit created for pumping of skills on js.
+What can it?
+Anything.
+Unless only to create new html tags, to delete, change styles, добалять or to delete events.
+It was created for my project on recognition of the speech on Cpp.
+As I also did not know that I want from js, created it, for generation of the page about servers and construction on the client.
+Any html only js, clean js.